 - Determining whether material topics and performance issues identified during our procedures had been adequately disclosed

 - Performing site visits to corporate and divisional offices and interviewing selected personnel to understand the key sustainability issues related to the subject matter and processes for the collection and accurate reporting of performance information

 - Where relevant, performing walkthroughs of systems and processes for data aggregation and reporting

-- Performing analytical tests and detailed testing to source documentation for material qualitative and quantitative information
+- Performing analytical tests and detailed testings to source documentation for material qualitative and quantitative information

 - Checking the accuracy of calculations performed